FAQ

 Therapy hasn't worked for me in the past.
 How do I ensure this time will be different?

-Sadly, I've worked with a lot of people who have told me they've tried therapy in the past and it hasn't been helpful.
-There are many reasons for this.
-You may have been misdiagnosed or treated for the wrong disorder.
-You may have received a less effective form of treatment or received treatment from someone who was not very skilled.
-Perhaps it was an interpersonal issue that prevented you from feeling connected to your therapist.
-Or maybe it just wasn't the right time for you to fully participate in therapy.
-Whatever the reason, it's important to talk through this with your next therapist so you can determine what needs to be different moving forward.
-I’ve found that most people who make an effort to engage in exposure therapy do make progress and see a reduction in their symptoms.
-In fact, I’ve witnessed many people make life changing progress in therapy.
+Sadly, many individuals have shared that therapy in the past has not been helpful.
+There are various reasons for this.
+Some may have been misdiagnosed or treated for the wrong disorder.
+Others might have received a less effective form of treatment or worked with a therapist who lacked the necessary skills.
+Interpersonal issues could also prevent a strong connection with the therapist, or it may not have been the right time for the individual to fully engage in therapy.
+Whatever the reason, it is important to discuss these experiences with the next therapist to determine what needs to be different moving forward.
+We have found that most individuals who make an effort to engage in exposure therapy do make progress and see a reduction in their symptoms.
+In fact, many have made life-changing progress in therapy.

 Question icon